rstudio/DT/README.md

-# DT: an R interface to the DataTables library
+# An R interface to the DataTables library

 This package provides a function `datatable()` to display R data via the [DataTables](http://datatables.net/) library (N.B. not to be confused with the **data.table** package).